Buying real estate in Congo-Brazzaville?

 Does my nationality change what I can buy in Congo-Brazzaville right now in 2026?

-As of early 2026, your nationality directly affects what you can buy in Congo-Brazzaville because the law uses nationality as the trigger for the reciprocity test and rural land restrictions.
+As of early 2026, your nationality has a direct impact on what you can buy in Congo-Brazzaville, because the 2022 registration law uses nationality as the trigger for both the reciprocity test and the rural/customary land prohibition.

 Do EU/US/UK citizens get easier property access in Congo-Brazzaville?